Syndaryl/blender_vertex_color_master/README.md

 To bake shading into vertex colors, select "Shading" as the source and your vertex colors as the destination.
 The primary brush color is used as the ambient light color.

+Install by downloading a zip from the Code button or cloning this repo, the instructions below are for the original version of the plugin.

 # Vertex Color Master for Blender

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=S3GTZ2J938U6Y&lc=GB&item_name=Andrew%20Palmer&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)